SLAzurin/attack-shark-x3-fix/README.md

 - Your mouse can brick if you install these firmware packages onto a V2 Attack Shark x3.
 ```

+You can find out if your board is a V2 board if you can still move your mouse while holding `caps lock` without updating any firmware files.

 Run the updaters in this order:

 1. 1._M600_Upgrade_Tool.zip